pkivolowitz/asm_book/README.md

 Perry has created a library of about 200 programming projects suitable for CS 1, CS 2, Data Structures, Networking, Operating Systems and Computer Organization classes.
-If a publisher of CS text books would be interested in purchasing the library, please reach out.
+If a publisher of CS text books (or other CS related content) would be interested in purchasing the library, please reach out.

 Also, check out [Get Off My L@wn](https://www.amazon.com/Get-Off-My-Zombie-Novel-ebook/dp/B00DQ26J8G), a Zombie novel for coders.

 You read that right... elite programmer Doug Handsman retires to his wife Ruth Ann's native northern Wisconsin.
 And then, well, the apocalypse happens.
 Bummer.

 Rated 4.3 out of 5 with more than 70 reviews, it's a fun read and costs next to nothing.